-We are thrilled to be able to serve you via our telemedicine platform Zoom® during the Coronavirus outbreak.
-Call our office at (610) 363-0100 to schedule a telemedicine appointment, or to convert an existing appointment to a virtual one.
+We are able to serve some patients via telemedicine (Zoom®) in specific instances during the Coronavirus outbreak.
+Call our office at (610) 363-0100 to discuss your options.

 What to expect at your Telemedicine Appointment